bariskoe/nebilimapp/README.md

 The Nebilim App will be the realization of my personal quiz app which I have been visualizing for some time before I got into coding.
-Nebilim is a combination of "ne" and "bileyim", which means "what do I know?" in turkish.
+Nebilim is a combination of "ne" and "bileyim", which means "what do I know?" in Turkish.

 I will apply a clean code architecture with the respective unit tests.
-The datasource of the questions ist a, Sqlite database at the beginning.
+The datasource of the questions ist an Sqlite database at the beginning.
 If everything works fine and when there are a few thousand questions available, I will try to code and deploy a suitable backend for it.

 Questions are available in German and English and the locale is being set automatically thanks to the localizations and intl package.